-7.2 As indicated in Section 3 above and particularly in paragraph 3.3, the Council contends that the proposed extension of the Industrial Estate would be delivered so as to produce significant improvements in social, economic and environmental wellbeing in the area.
+7.2 As indicated in Section 3 above, the Council contends that whilst the proposed Phase 2 extension of the Industrial Estate is fully justified on its own merits, it would also consolidate the economic, social and environmental benefits arising from any Phase 1 extension.
 As such the proposals for the Order Land fall within the terms of enabling power prescribed by the amended Section 226(1)(a).
 The delivery of these proposals would also be wholly consistent with the Strategic Planning Framework, both in terms of national planning policy through the NPPF and local planning policy through the Local Plan.